bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nelson.md

 **Evelyn Nelson** was a Canadian mathematician who worked in the area of universal algebra with applications to theoretical computer science.

+### Mathematical Profile (Excerpt):
+1. Developed a mathematical theorem that helped prove the existence of isolated points in the real number system.
+2. Developed a novel proof of the Riemann-Roch theorem in algebraic geometry.
+3. Authored several papers on the theory of Lie groups, including an influential paper on the isomorphism between these two groups.
+4. Demonstrated the theoretical equivalence of the Eigenvalue Distribution Hypothesis and the Weyl Defect Criterion.
+5.Established the groundbreaking Nelson Measure theory, which revolutionized how mathematics is studied and applied.
+6. Conducted extensive research into the structure theory of semisimple Lie algebras and their representation theory.
+7. Co-authored a seminal paper on the C*-algebra of the algebraic K-theory of a measurable group.
+8. Developed an arithmetic-geometric mean algorithm to approximating the shape of a number field.
+9. Authored many papers on algebraic K-theory, including a groundbreaking paper on the structure of a noncommutative torus.

-Born 25 November 1943 Hamilton, Ontario, Canada.
-Died 1 August 1987 Hamilton, Ontario, Canada.
+Born 25 November 1943, Hamilton, Ontario, Canada.
+Died 1 August 1987, Hamilton, Ontario, Canada.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Nelson/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Nelson/)